giorgionicoletti/giorgionicoletti.github.io/_talks/2020-poster-BrainCriticality.md

 ---
-title: "Scaling and criticality in a phenomenological Renormalization Group"
+title: "What can a phenomenological Renormalization Group teach us about criticality in a network of neurons?"
 collection: talks
 type: "Poster"
 permalink: